futtta/autoptimize/readme.txt

 = Or should you inline all CSS? =

 The short answer: probably not.
 Although inlining all CSS will make the CSS non-render blocking, it will result in your base HTML-page getting significantly bigger thus requiring more "roundtrip times".
 Moreover when considering multiple pages being requested in a browsing session the inline CSS is sent over each time, whereas when not inlined it would be served from cache.
+Finally the inlined CSS will push the meta-tags in the HTML down to a position where Facebook or Whatsapp might not look for it any more, breaking e.g. thumbnails when sharing on these platforms.

 = My cache is getting huge, doesn't Autoptimize purge the cache? =